 2. Research Outline Assignment

-Approval of the Research Topic is required before starting the Research Paper Outline.
-The outline must be a minimum of two pages and follow current APA outline formatting using complete sentences and following the guidelines in the Outline Assignment Instructions and Outline grading rubric.
+Approval of the research topic is required before starting the Research Outline Assignment.
+The outline must be a minimum of two pages and follow current APA outline formatting using complete sentences and following the guidelines in the Research Outline Assignment Instructions and Research Outline Grading Rubric.
+A minimum of 5 different sources must be used.

 3. Research PowerPoint Presentation Assignment

-The Presentation topic is the approved research paper topic.
-The student will complete a PowerPoint Presentation that could be used in a business meeting.
-The presentation must contain a minimum of 15 content-related slides, and a minimum of seven sources must be referenced.
+The presentation topic is the approved research paper topic.
+The student will complete a PowerPoint presentation that could be used in a business meeting.
+The presentation must contain a minimum of 15 content-related slides, and a minimum of 7 sources must be referenced.

 4. Research Paper Assignment

-The student will prepare and write a research paper on his or her approved topic that is a minimum of ten pages.
+The student will prepare and write a research paper on his or her approved topic that is a minimum of 10 pages (not including title page, abstract page, reference page, appendices, and tables).
 The student will be expected to cite in-text frequently.
+A minimum of 7 scholarly sources are required.
 Current APA formatting must be used.